Nio launches first electric sedan model as Tesla delivers China-built SUV

 Nio is aiming to expand its product lineup to attract more customers.
 In China’s passenger car market, sedans and SUVs each make up around 46% of overall sales.

-Chief Executive William Li said Nio’s new battery technology will give the ET7 a drive range of over 1,000 kilometres (621 miles) between charges.
+Chief Executive William Li said Nio’s new battery technology will give the ET7 a drive range of over 1,000 km (621 miles) between charges.

 The starting price will be 378,000 yuan ($58,378) for the car without the battery pack, one of the most expensive EV components, which can then be leased from the company.
 With the battery pack, the starting price is 448,000 yuan.